Thinking about taking the Eurostar from Brussels to London? We've got you covered.

-Direct Eurostar trains from Brussels to London will whisk you from Belgium to the UK in the fastest journey time of just 2h 10m – that’s quick!
-Much quicker than flying when you factor in waiting times at the airport and transfers to and from the city centres.
+Direct Eurostar trains from Brussels to London will whisk you from Belgium to the UK in just 2 hours on the fastest services – that's so much quicker than flying when you factor in waiting times at the airport and transfers to and from the city centres.
+There are around 4 trains per day running on this 197-mile route.

 Ready to book?
-Use our Journey Planner above to search for train tickets from Brussels to London, or carry on reading for timetables and FAQs about the journey.
+Use our Journey Planner at the top of the page to search for cheap train tickets from Brussels to London, or carry on reading for timetables and FAQs about the journey.

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).